Ultrawipf/OpenFFBoard-hardware/README.md

 The USB interface can be ordered assembled at [jlcpcb.com](https://jlcpcb.com/DYE).
 Files are in the assembly folders.

+### LICENSE NOTE: The root license applies to all subfolders NOT containing their own LICENSE file.
+If a subfolder contains a different LICENSE file this different license applies to all subfolders below this LICENSE file.

 **If you want to sell any hardware of this project yourself i would kindly ask you to get in contact with me ([mail](mailto:ffboard@y-richter.de) or Discord)**